 compromised the rasterizer, that rasterizer wouldn’t be able to

-exfiltrate data over the network, preventing private date from
+exfiltrate data over the network, preventing private data from

 leaking.